pachyderm/pachyderm/test-dags/README.md

 `generate-datums` - Generates datums and commit them to the repo created up in the setup-datums command.

 `setup-opencv` - Sets up the openCV getting started tutorial found on our website.

+`setup-project-tutorial` - Creates the tutorial DAG in a project named tutorial

+`setup-cross-project` - Creates two cross-project DAGs across two projects each, for a total of four projects.